simonrichard-dev/holbertonschool-shell/io_redirections_and_filters/README.md

 12-newest-files : script that displays the 10 newest files in the current directory.
 13-unique : script that takes a list of words as input and prints only words that appear exactly once.
 14-findthatword : display lines containing the pattern “root” from the file /etc/passwd.
+15-countthatword : Display the number of lines that contain the pattern “bin” in the file /etc/passwd